Uma-2012/Trial/README.md

                          │
                          ▼
                    Anomaly Score
-# TC-MAE: Unsupervised Video Anomaly Detection using Lightweight Temporal Context Masked Autoencoder

 This repository implements an Unsupervised Video Anomaly Detection system.
 The  model utilizes a Masked Autoencoder (MAE) architecture with a Convolutional  Vision Transformer (CvT) backbone.

-1. INTRODUCTION
+## INTRODUCTION
 --------------------------------------------------------------------------------
 The system is designed to learn normality from normal video data by masking random patches of the input and learning to reconstruct the original pixel values.
 During inference, the model fails to reconstruct unseen abnormal events accurately, resulting in a high reconstruction error that serves as the anomaly score.

-2. KEY FEATURES
+## KEY FEATURES
 --------------------------------------------------------------------------------
-* **Input Representation:** Takes a temporal stack of 3 RGB frames as input (Previous, Current, Next), resulting in a 9-channel tensor [3x3]. **Backbone:** Uses a Convolutional Vision Transformer (CvT) which introduces convolutional inductive biases into the Vision Transformer architecture. **Masking Strategy:** Randomly masks a high percentage (e.g., 50-75%) of input patches to force the model to learn semantic context.**Anomaly Scoring:** Uses Mean Squared Error (MSE) between the reconstructed frame and the ground truth frame. **Post-Processing:** Applies Gaussian temporal smoothing to frame-level scores to reduce noise.
+**Input Representation:** Takes a temporal stack of 3 RGB frames as input (Previous, Current, Next), resulting in a 9-channel tensor [3x3]. **Backbone:** Uses a Convolutional Vision Transformer (CvT) which introduces convolutional inductive biases into the Vision Transformer architecture. **Masking Strategy:** Randomly masks a high percentage (e.g., 50-75%) of input patches to force the model to learn semantic context.**Anomaly Scoring:** Uses Mean Squared Error (MSE) between the reconstructed frame and the ground truth frame. **Post-Processing:** Applies Gaussian temporal smoothing to frame-level scores to reduce noise.

-3. DIRECTORY STRUCTURE
+## DIRECTORY STRUCTURE
 --------------------------------------------------------------------------------
 .
 ├── configs/